Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 You’re caught in a conundrum.

-Generators are crucial to powering through a power outage — especially if you live somewhere vulnerable to hurricanes, floods, and other natural disasters that could strip power from the grid.
+Dual fuel generators are crucial to powering through a power outage — especially if you live somewhere vulnerable to hurricanes, floods, and other natural disasters that could strip power from the grid.

 Luckily for you, this article describes the best dual fuel generators at a variety of price points.
 You can find a quality dual fuel portable generator and get it going the next time the power goes out.